- 2 years

 This is an opportunity for students to produce a sustained piece of individual, academic research on their chosen topic within the field of international relations under the guidance of one of CISD’s expert academics.

-Students are able to indicate three preferred modules from the below list.
+Students are able to indicate three preferred modules from the below list for each elective session.
 These are subject to availability and this list is not exhaustive from session to session.